kishore-devaraj/curio/content/posts/git/git-data-model.en.md

 ```

 As expected we have three objects in our repository and their types are mentioned above.
 But wait, did I say `objects`?
-But we haven't talked about it before.
+Have we talked about it before?

 ### Objects and Addressing
-In git, objects can be 'blob, tree or commit' and all these three are unified in this way.
+In git, `Object` can be 'blob, tree or commit' and all these three are stored as object in an Map<string, string>
-Objects are referenced by the `SHA-1` hash.
+Objects are referenced by the `SHA-1` hash and the value of that is the corresponding object.

 {{<image src="/images/git-data-model/git-objects.png"
 caption="Git object as pseudocode"